USS General R. M. Blatchford (AP-153): Operational history

+The USNS R.M.
+Blatchford (T-AP153) made at least two more trips carrying refugees; she sailed from Bremerhaven, Germany across the Atlantic Ocean with refugees from Germany, Poland, Russia, Czechoslovakia, Yugoslavia and other countries and arrived at the Port of New York on 31 January, 23 June, 25 September 1951.
+On 20 October 1951, the ship arrived at Commonwealth Pier in Boston with 1,222 displaced persons from Europe after being diverted from New York because of a dock strike.
+Special trains carried the passengers onward to New York, Washington, Chicago, Buffalo, Cleveland, and Detroit.
+The ship also arrived in New York on 15 December 1951.
+She made another trip carrying refugees from Bremerhaven, Germany, to the Port of New Orleans, arriving there in mid-March 1952.
+A Manifest of Inbound Passengers (Aliens) records that the ship departed Bremerhaven, Germany, on 11 April 1952 and arrived in New York on 22 April 1952 carrying refugees.

 On 11 February 1961 she sailed from New York for two and a half years overseas service in the United Nations Congo sealift.
 Earning her the nickname of "Ambassador Ship," her crew cemented goodwill relations for the United States in the best traditions of the People-to-People Program while helping to keep the peace in the Congo.
 The veteran transport travelled 174000 nmi in ferrying 36,809 passengers to and from the Congo, Morocco, India, Pakistan, Malaya, and Indonesia.
 She circumnavigated the African continent several times and criss-crossed the Indian Ocean repeatedly while rotating United Nations soldiers, doctors, nurses, and technicians assigned to the Congo.
 General R. M. Blatchford arrived New York on 11 August 1963 with high praise.

 The ship and her devoted master and crew have been a mainstay of the United Nations Operations in the Congo, and they have never failed us, even when their duties must have seemed arduous and incessant.